 You can easily file your 1099-K forms online with Tax1099’s simplified 3-step eFile process.

 Import your payee transaction data within seconds using the available integrations.
-This will enable you to gather all the necessary data to prepare your returns accurately.
-At this point, you can opt for API services to skip manual data entry.
+This will enable you to gather all the necessary data to prepare your filing accurately.
+At this point, you can opt for Tax1099 API services to skip manual data entry.

 Once you furnish the data on the 1099-K form, check for relevance and accuracy.
 Check your own transaction data and compare it with the information reported on Form 1099-K. Edit the forms to correct any incorrect details, including incorrect TINs and the legal names of your payees.